 Determining spousal support can be contentious, especially if one spouse sacrificed a career to care for a home and children and has little independent earning power.
 A high-asset divorce lawyer in Kawartha Lakes might arrange for spousal support to be paid in a lump sum or demand a life insurance policy to ensure adequate funds are available to support the dependent spouse’s accustomed living style.

 Adequate estate planning is crucial when an older couple divorces.
 Making necessary changes to wills and trusts and reviewing beneficiary designations is an essential but often overlooked aspect of divorce.

 Marriage dissolution can be complicated and emotionally challenging.
 Even couples who intend to part amicably can become recalcitrant and bitter if they feel the other is claiming too much or offering too little.

-A Kawartha Lakes high-asset divorce lawyer has substantial experience in unraveling complex financial relationships during a divorce and can keep negotiations professional when emotions are messy.
+Our Kawartha Lakes high-asset divorce lawyers have substantial experience in unraveling complex financial relationships during a divorce and can keep negotiations professional when emotions are messy.
 You can ask questions or raise concerns anytime and expect a prompt response at The Riley Divorce & Family Law Firm.
 Call today to get started.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.